ppkgtmm/ppkgtmm/README.md

 # Hi 👋🏻 I'm Pinky Gautam

-a data engineer and former developer who is passionate about collection, storage and processing of data to facilitate data-driven decision making and value creation all with readable and maintainable code
+a data engineer from website development background who is eager to implement solutions that empower informed decision-making and create business value with readable and maintainable code

 💡 in case you want to know more about me, feel free to reach out via [email](mailto:pinky.gtm@outlook.com)